QN7RA/QN7Gardening.github.io/about/index.md

 title: Who We Are
 excerpt: This is the QN7 Gardening about page.
 image:
-  feature: null
+  teaser: Spring05Teaser.jpg
-  teaser: null
+  feature: Spring05Feature.jpg
-  thumb: null
+  credit: Nora McGregor
 share: false
 ads: false
 published: true